parhelia512/qtdeclarative/src/qml/memory/design.md

 Motivation for using a Dijkstra style barrier:
 ----------------------------------------------
 - Deletion barriers are hard to support with the current PropertyKey design
-- Steele style barriers cause more work (have to revisit more objects), and as long as we have black allocations it doesn't make much sense to optimize for a minimal amount  of floating garbage.
+- Steele style barriers cause more work (have to revisit more objects).
+Furthermore, allocations were initially black, albeit that was later changed, such that it wouldn't have made sense to optimize for a minimal amount of floating garbage.

 Sweep Phase and finalizers:
 ---------------------------